francisphn/francisphn/src/content/blog/doing-monorepo-dotnet.md

 Keeping our internal codebase together, which is 97% C#, is a no-brainer.
 We get all the benefits of a monorepo listed above.

-For our TypeScript client codebase, we decided to make a separate monorepo.
+For our TypeScript (largely frontend) codebase, we decided to make a separate monorepo.
 This is because we don't seek to interop between different languages.

 Lastly, we just make separate repositories for open source and client code.
 The admin time involved in